c64cryptoboy/ChiptuneSAK/docs/introduction.rst

 What do I need to run ChiptuneSAK?
 ++++++++++++++++++++++++++++++++++

 ChiptuneSAK requires a computer with a Python interpreter (v3.8 or higher).
+It will run on Windows, MacOS, and linux.

 What are some limitations of ChiptuneSAK?
 +++++++++++++++++++++++++++++++++++++++++

 ChiptuneSAK is primarily concerned with processing note *content* as opposed to musical *timbre*.
-It is not a tool for:
+It is *not* a tool for:

 *  Editing and tweaking instruments or particular sounds